The History of Young Chang Pianos

 Young Chang built pianos have and continue to be marketed under a variety of different brand names.
 This has included Albert Weber, Weber, Pramberger, Bergman as well as Young Chang.
 The company used to manufacturer pianos for Yamaha’s Korean distribution and the Essex line of introductory level budget pianos for Steinway & Sons.
 [Steinway later switched to Pearl River in China to keep costs as low as possible.]
 They currently produce the Fridolin line of budget pianos for German based Schimmel.
 During the company’s peak, they were one of the most prolific producers of ‘stencil pianos’ in the world.

-Former head of manufacturing for Steinway, Joseph Pramberger joined Young Chang in 1995.
+The former head of manufacturing for Steinway, Joseph Pramberger joined Young Chang in 1995.
 An experienced piano designer, Pramberger brought a number of innovations and quality improvements to the Korean company.
 This included the ‘Platinum Touch Action’, as well as a patented asymmetrically tapered soundboard.
 The Pramberger Platinum series of pianos was introduced in 2001.
 This line of pianos was the premiere series from Young Chang for three years.
 Pianos built under this name incorporated respected German Renner action parts.
-Pramberger passed away in 2003 and the estate sold his name to Young Chang’s fellow Korean competitor, Samick however the former company retained his various innovations.
+Pramberger passed away in 2003 and the estate sold his name to Young Chang’s fellow Korean competitor, Samick, however, the former company retained his various innovations.
 Recently the company has worked with American piano designer Delwin D. Fandrich to design a completely new series of instruments.

 1990 – Present | Future of Young Chang